Post-doctoral Fellow in Digital Mental Health

 Work type: Full-time

-Applications are invited for appointment as Post-doctoral Fellow in Digital Mental Health in the Department of Psychiatry (Ref.: 503383), to commence as soon as possible for one year, with the possibility of renewal.
+Applications are invited for appointment as Post-doctoral Fellow in Digital Mental Health in the Department of Psychiatry, School of Clinical Medicine (Ref.: 519234), to commence as soon as possible for one to two year(s), with the possibility of renewal subject to satisfactory performance.

-Applicants should possess a doctoral degree by research (Ph.D. or equivalent) in psychiatry, psychology, neuroscience, social work, social sciences, nursing, statistics, public health, or a relevant discipline.
-They should have excellent organisational, communication and analytical skills.
-They should demonstrate the ability to perform quantitative research and statistical analysis, conduct psychiatric interviews, and manage large-scale database.
+Applicants should possess a doctoral degree by research (Ph.D. or equivalent) in psychiatry, psychology, social sciences, public health, sociology, statistics, or a relevant discipline, with an excellent publication track record.
+They should have a strong quantitative background, relevant experience in conducting and managing community research and clinical studies, and demonstrated expertise in conducting psychiatric interviews and analysing large and complex datasets.
 Proficiency in at least one statistical software package (e.g. SPSS, Stata, SAS, R, Mplus) is required.

-The appointee will join an internationally active team of researchers in developing studies in the area of digital health in mental disorders.
-He/She will conduct independent scholarly research, lead projects, prepare manuscripts and reports, and assist in the supervision of junior research staff and students.
-Information about the Department can be obtained at http://www.psychiatry.hku.hk/.
-Those who have responded to the previous advertisement (Ref.: 501839) need not re-apply.
+The team is looking for an individual with high calibre to develop studies in the area of digital health in mental disorders, in collaboration with expert researchers and clinicians.
+The initiative involves the development and evaluation of innovative online mental health detection and intervention tools.
+The appointee will conduct scholarly research, lead projects, prepare manuscripts and reports, assist in the supervision of junior research staff and students, and perform other duties as assigned.
+This position would be ideal for someone wanting to develop academically in the field of mental health.
+Those who have responded to the previous advertisement (Ref.: 517623) need not re-apply.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.